 There are many reasons why someone would be selling their business.
 Many people are looking to simply retire or move on to a new venture with their businesses in perfectly good health.
 Sometimes there will be disagreements between owners or other difficulties that the owners are having.
-Your Intelligent Business Transfer agent will always be able to let you know the exact reasoning for the sale so that you can make an informed decision.
+Your Intelligent Business Partners agent will always be able to let you know the exact reasoning for the sale so that you can make an informed decision.

 What you are buying depends on the legal form of the business.
 If you are looking at business that is operated by a partnership or sole trader, you are typically buying the assets only.
 When purchasing a limited company you will usually acquire a business that has obligations and liabilities, such as debts and contracts, as well as the assets.